 The PCORnet CDM allows for data from heterogeneous sources to be standardized into a common format, which enables the use of distributed query tools.
 Through data curation, the DRN OC works with partner networks to: a) ensure that data are formatted according to the CDM specifications, b) describe the missingness of tables and fields, and c) continually increase the quality of the data populating the model.

 The DRN OC queries the partner networks using tools such as Menu-Driven Queries (MDQ) and SAS analytic tools.
 Each type of tool is capable of querying certain tables.
-Tools are currently in development to rapidly query data from the prescribing and dispensing tables, with planned implementation in the summer of 2017.
+Tools are currently in development to rapidly query data from the prescribing and dispensing tables.
 The labs table needs to be examined on a case-by-case basis.

 Example of a Data Network Request